-BioNTech, promising results in a clinical trial with a bispecific antibody therapy to treat breast cancer (BNT327)
+BioNTech, promising results in a clinical trial with a bispecific antibody therapy to treat breast & lung cancers (BNT327)

-SOPHIA ANTIPOLIS, France – February 04, 2025 │ Advancements in oncology have consistently pushed the boundaries of therapeutic innovation, particularly in the realm of immunotherapy.
+SOPHIA ANTIPOLIS, France – February 4th, 2025 (last update 10th April, 2025) │ Advancements in oncology have consistently pushed the boundaries of therapeutic innovation, particularly in the realm of immunotherapy.
 BioNTech’s BNT327, a bispecific antibody targeting vascular endothelial growth factor (VEGF) and Programmed death-ligand 1 (PD-L1), represents a cutting-edge approach to treating difficult cancers such as triple-negative breast cancer (TNBC).
 This article explores the companies behind the development of BNT327, the intellectual property protecting its innovation, and the promising clinical results that position it as a potential game-changer in cancer therapy.

 BioNTech & Biotheus